NTNU-HPC-Lab/BAT/README.md

 > A standardized benchmark suite for auto-tuners

 BAT is a standardized benchmark suite for auto-tuners that is based on benchmarks from [SHOC](https://github.com/Knutakir/shoc) and contains benchmarks for [CUDA](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) programs.
+The benchmarks are for both whole programs and kernel-code.
 BAT will save all your `JSON` and `CSV` results to an own results directory after auto-tuning is completed.
 Then it will parse specified files and print out the best parameters found by the auto-tuner.
 The parameters and other benchmarking information will be printed out prettified in the terminal.

 This benchmark suite will be useful for you if you're making your own auto-tuner and want to use the benchmarks for testing or would like to compare your auto-tuner to other known auto-tuners.
 BAT can also be used to check how a parameter's value changes for different architectures.